rackerlabs/support-how-to/content/how-to/cloud-servers/vhosts-basics/index.md

     # cat /OLD_DOMAIN.conf | sed 's/OLD_DOMAIN/NEW_DOMAIN/ig' >> /NEW_DOMAIN.conf

 Edit the new vhost configuration file as required.
-For example, you might need to comment the settings that make port `443` active.
+For example, you might need to comment out the settings that make port `443` active.

 To find the location of **DocumentRoot** in a vhost configuration file, enter the following command: